jkanev/samadhi/README.md

 ### Installing and Running

+#### Python Package

 The software is a python package on PyPi.
 To install and run, do:
 `pip install samadhi`
 `python3 -m samadhi`
 To uninstall:
 `pip uninstall samadhi`
 (Non-Python installers for Linux and Windows will follow)

+#### Python Source

+Download the code from the repository, create a virtual environment (at your choice), install dependencies from the project.toml file, then run `python3 -m samadhi` the same way as after installing a package.
+Please note, sice the mne-lsl library is in the dependencies, there's a very nice LSL simulator that plays an .edf file (mne-lsl player).

+#### Software to run directly

+In the releases section of the github project page there are software versions for Linux and Windows, to be run straight after downloading (made with pyinstaller).